tbedford/Website-Test/source/draft/radio-telemetry-with-nexmo-python.md

 # Cheap radio telemetry with Nexmo and Python

-Summary: This article looks at how to set up a cheap radio telemetry system using Arduino or Raspberry Pi with an SMS shield, Nexmo and a little bit of Python on the back end.
+Summary: This article looks at how to set up a cheap radio telemetry system using something like a Raspberry Pi with an SMS module, Nexmo and a little bit of Python on the back end.

 I crawled further down the cable duct and got an attack of claustrophobia.
 It was in the depths of a Norwegian winter and despite